 Hydra: center of the Greek Revolution

-I left things at the verdict of the 1980s, as my trips thereafter, even when we lived in Greece, were brief trips to escape Athens.
+I left things at the verdict of the 1980s, as my trips thereafter, even when we lived in Greece, were brief sojourns to escape Athens.

 I had not the time, in the deep throes of a banking career in a dysfunctional pre-crisis era, to contemplate a more holistic story of Hydra, one that was being discovered, albeit with little fanfare.

-Now I am separated from Hydra by an ocean, yet one never quite leaves Hydra, particularly now as we gear up for Greece’s Bicentennial.
+Now I am separated from Hydra by an ocean — yet one never quite leaves Hydra, particularly now as we celebrate the year of Greece’s Bicentennial.

 I involved myself particularly in our island’s 2021 Committee and celebrations, and this also dovetailed nicely with my extensive research of the Greek Merchant Marine.

-Several of my articles about Hydra commented on the relative lack of history prior to the Revolutionary Era.
+Several of my articles about Hydra commented on the relative lack of recorded historical events prior to the Revolutionary Era.

-A fellow Hydriot gently corrected me.
-Every place should have a resident like Spilios Spiliotis—a person dedicated to telling the stories of their home place.
+A fellow Hydriot gently corrected me, however.
+Every place should have a resident like Spilios Spiliotis — a person dedicated to telling the stories of their home place.

-Such people are invaluable to preserving memory and history all too often forgotten or obscured.
+Such people are invaluable to preserving the memories, and the history, that is all too often forgotten or obscured.

 I recall walking the high mountain paths of our island, and viewing the endless stone structures, enclosures, and walls, and no doubt Spilios had done far more of the same, for decades.

-Mute stone structures often cannot tell you their story and era, but if you have the time and patience, together with a passion for your subject, sometimes they do.
+Mute stone structures usually cannot tell you their story and era, but if you have the time and patience, together with a passion for your subject, sometimes they do.